t-edson/PicPas/README.md

 #### $FREQUENCY

 Specify the clock frequency, in MHz or KHz.
-It's used for the delay routines Example:
+Example:

 ```
-{$FREQUENCY 1000Mhz}
+{$FREQUENCY 10Mhz}
 ```

-The frequencies supported by now are:
+Frequency information is used for:

+* The compiler, when needed to generate delays.
+* The simulator, for Real Time simulation.

+If delays are used in the program, only some frequencies are supported.
+They are:

-1MHz, 2Mhz, 4Mhz, 8MHz, 10MHz o 12MHz.
+1MHz, 2Mhz, 4Mhz, 8MHz, 10MHz, 12MHz, 16MHz or 20MHz.

+If frequency is not specified, the default value is 4MHz.

 #### $MODE